-Join Deke McClelland for an in-depth discussion in this video 3D printing in Photoshop!, part of Photoshop: 2013 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video 3D printing in Photoshop!, part of Photoshop CC 2013 New Features.

 One of the hottest, developments, in the realm of digital design, is 3D printing.
 Which has application, across all sorts, of disciplines, from engineering, to medical, to prototyping, jewelry.
 Heck you can even print your next set of sunglasses.
 Which, is why it's so great ,that version 14.2 of Photoshop CC ,now supports 3-D printing.
 Now, I'll warn you up front, it's quite a bit more complicated, than 2-D printing.
 On the plus side, it's more streamlined, in Photoshop than it is in most programs.

 And hopefully, this video, will give you a sense, for how it works.
 You start things off, by selecting a 3-D object, here inside the layers panel, and mine happens to be this model of a bull, that, I got from fellow lynda.com author, Ryan Kiddleson.
 Next, we want to go to the upper right corner of the screen and switch to the 3D workspace, so that we can see the properties panel and of course, the 3D panel, which is now located, next door to layers.

 Now, you want to switch, from environment or whatever, else, is selected, to scene here inside the 3D panel.
 And then, you'll have this second option in the properties panel, 3D print set, that takes you, to the 3D print settings.
 So, go ahead and click on it, and you'll see a preview, of your printed 3D object.
 Now, if you happen to own a 3D printer, then you'd set print to, to local, meaning a local printer, and then you'd set printer, to your model of printer.